Codingforhackers/-eincode_blog/CSS frameworks with Nextjs/Css_Frameworks_with_Nexjs.md

 inside both *pages/* and *components/* directories and remove all the CSS classes that are not used inside of any of those files.

-We now only need to include the default tailwind.css CSS file on every single page of our application, and we're ready to start.
-We can do that by importing **'tailwindcss/ tailwind.css'** inside our **pages/_app.js** file:
+We now only need to include the default *tailwind.css* file on every single page of our application, and we're ready to start.
+We can do that by importing **'tailwindcss/tailwind.css'** inside our **pages/_app.js** file:

 ```js